 3) The contribution of a composite loss function including the mean-squared-error (MSE), perceptual loss and a texture matching loss to ensure that the generated images are able to recover texture details and are faithful to the ground truth.

-The methodology summary is divided in five sections.
+Methods.

+The methodology is divided in 5 sections.
 In section 1 the overall super-resolution process is described.
-In their previous single-image super-resolution study a deep learning framework to achieve MRI SR imaging with complementary image priors.
-The amount of prior information gathered from single-contrast images is limited.
-For multi-contrast images for MRI SR imaging an advantage is taken, because the multi-contrast images contain more prior information than single-contrast images.
-A deep learning-based MCSR method for SR T2 weighted imaging is used by incorporating high-resolution proton density (PD) or T1 weighted images as reference images.
+A super resolution process is finding the inverse solution to a down-sampling process.
+It is impossible to find the exact inverse, however close estimations are possible using a deep learning-based multi-contrast super resolution method for SR T2 weighted imaging by incorporating high-resolution PD or T1 weighted images as reference images.

 In section 2 down-sampling and zero-filling is described to produce low resolution (LR) images.
-By down-sampling and zero-filling the image size is unchanged but the image quality is degraded.
+By down-sampling and zero-filling in Fourier space the image size is unchanged but the image quality is degraded.

 In section 3 the one-level non-progressive network is described.
 The network is also based on the WGAN-GP, which includes a generator and discriminator.
 The generator consists of an encoder which has eight sequential convolutional layers, each of which is followed by a rectified linear unit (ReLu).
 The generator also consists of a reference feature extraction network.